elchin-jafar/holbertonschool-low_level_programming/hello_world/README.md

-2 - generate assembly code, output file should end with .s 3 - compile C file and create an executable named cisfun 4 - write C program that prints the given strings but printf dont allowed
+2 - generate assembly code, output file should end with .s 3 - compile C file and create an executable named cisfun 4 - write C program that prints the given strings but printf dont allowed 5 - write C program that prints the given strings but puts dont allowed